AdarshRawat1/P4c-Documentation-Hosting/docs/Spinex/source/user_guide/index.rst

 .. note::

-    This page is currently under development🔨.
+    This page is currently under development.
 Please come back later, or better yet, contribute!
 See :ref:`developer-guide` for guidance on how to contribute documentation.

 .. toctree::